Did you know that house sizes can have a major influence on lifestyle? It’s true.

 It is becoming increasingly common for younger people to want to live closer to their workplaces, cafes, restaurants, shopping centres and airports.

-As such, these people are far more willing to live in smaller dwellings like apartments and townhouses, rather than larger detached homes.
+As such, many people are far more willing to live in smaller dwellings like apartments and townhouses, rather than larger detached homes.

 Furthermore, people are having less children at later ages.
 With smaller households comes less need for larger houses.

-Another reason for the change in house sizes is due to increased concern over the environmental impact that larger homes have.
+Another reason for the change in house sizes is an increased concern over the environmental impact of larger homes.

 Larger homes require more electricity to light them and more energy to heat and cool them.